Removal of Breast Implants

 One published series where no capsule was removed, only the prosthesis, showed similar symptomatic improvement.
 All this suggests that removal of the prosthesis is the critical factor, and not how much scar capsule is removed.

-Remember, the scar capsule is produced by your body and no the prosthesis.
+Remember, the scar capsule is produced by your body and not the prosthesis.
 Removing the scar capsule can add significantly to the surgery, complications and recovery, and needs to be based on published and reviewed scientific evidence, as discussed with your surgeon.
 This is the way to get the best outcome with the least risk and cost.

-Removal or Replacement of Breast Prosthesis
+Removal or replacement of breast prostheses

 In a patient who wishes to have her current breast prostheses removed, for whatever reason, there are many options as to how to proceed forward.
 All of these options can be coupled with capsulectomy or capsulotomy, as outlined above, depending on clinical indications: